microsoft/symphony/IAC/Terraform/SAMPLE_APP_ARCHITECTURE.md

 Orchestrator that runs the pipelines uses the same _DevContainer_ to make development and pipeline experience same.

+## Sample App Design Decisions

+Following decisions were made for the sample project:

+- Sample project should be a simple project that can be used to learn Symphony
+- Sample project should have at least 2 layers, each with at least 1 deployment
+- Sample project should be easy to deploy and use
+- Sample project source code should not be in the `symphony` repo

 ## Sample App

 [Official eShopOnWeb project](https://github.com/dotnet-architecture/eShopOnWeb) is cloned into this repo ([./apps/eShopOnWeb](./apps/eShopOnWeb/) folder).